 You have access to your account 24 hours a day, 7 days a week, and can can set up an automatic purchase schedule for as little as $25.
 Paper bonds aren't an option though.

 Need some help using the website?
 Download a free online cheatsheet at http://www.treasurydirect.gov/instit/savbond/otc/HowtoopenanaccountinTreasuryDirecttipsheet.pdf.

+Banks and other financial institutions (including Online Banks) also offer savings bonds.
+Paper bonds can be printed and then mailed to you within 15 business days.
 Your bond's issue date reflects the date of purchase so that no interest is lost.

 And there's always the "Payroll Savings Plan".
 Through your employer, you can buy EE Bonds using the payroll savings option at TreasuryDirect.gov.
 Click here for more information and the necessary forms.

 Safe Investing Tip:

 In many cases, you can trade in paper bonds for electronic ones at TreasuryDirect.gov, through their SmartExchange program.
 Click here for more information.